cycling turkey

 Most bicycle tourers in Turkey are, for better or worse, trying to get from one side to the other.
 Cycling across Turkey from Greece or Bulgaria to Georgia or Iran.

-There is no obvious candidate for the best route and an abundance of choice depending on distance, weather and what you want to see.
+There is no obvious candidate for the best route and an abundance of choices depending on distance, weather, and what you want to see.

 There is an almost infinitive number of variations on variations.
-We will try to break it down to 5 basic routes.
+We will try to break it down into 5 basic routes.

 Bike Touring Turkey on the Black Sea Coast – Route 1 map